svagco/toolbar/README.md

 ![toolbar](images/no-title.svg)
 ## TODO

-- [ ] Add a new item to the todo list.
+- [ ] Add CSS animations to change the appearance of the traffic light on hover.

 ## Copyright